Jump to content

 The research is to culminate in an artistic installation at a later date.
 In this, a special Icelandic hot pool will be faithfully recreated on a 1:1 scale.
 Large-format projections of the Icelandic landscapes documented during the trip will be displayed around the pool.
 At the same time, the pool will be bathed in so that visitors can interact with the performers in the form of "social rounds" and experience the pool for themselves as a place of encounter.

-Prof. Christoph Lutz-Scheurle, Dr.
+Prof. Christoph Georg Lutz-Scheurle, Dr.

 Fax